larsdevolder/tmux-rose-pine/README.md

 set -g @rose_pine_status_right_append_section 'too'
 ```

+7. Better window names
+- If you desire better window names (combining both directory and open programs), the plugin
+[tmux-window-name](https://github.com/ofirgall/tmux-window-name) works as intended, discussed and shown [here](https://github.com/rose-pine/tmux/issues/33).

-> This plugin is being developed and tested on tmux v3.2a on Pop_OS!
+> This plugin is being developed and tested mainly on tmux v3.2a on Pop_OS!
 (Ubuntu).
 If there are problems with other versions, do let me know.

 ## Gallery